Commit to communicating when caring for Ontario seniors

 Q: Your caregivers work with seniors at every stage of the aging journey, including many who are living with dementia.
 How do you communicate about care with families and loved ones?

 A: “We have dedicated Client Success Managers.
-This role was designed to specifically support clients and families, and connect the dots between all of us.
+This role was designed to specifically support clients and families with dementia, and connect the dots between all of us.
 The Manager becomes the voice of the client.
 They work with families to establish a regular means of communicating, whether that’s by email, phone calls, updates in our online platform or a combination of all three, in addition to in-person visits.
 With those preferences lined up, we can make sure that no matter where families are located, they have near real-time updates on how the senior in their life is doing and feeling.
 That creates a great sense of reassurance for the families we work with.”

 Q: Based on your experience, what are the most important aspects of good caregiving communications?